-Limp mode is created to get you to the workshop in the safest way without damaging anything on your engine on the way.
+Limp mode is made to get you to the workshop in the safest way without damaging anything in your engine on the way.
 Different car manufacturers design different kinds of limp modes to save your engine.
 The common characteristics are different depending on the problem with your engine/transmission and depending on which car and engine you have.
 But there are some characteristics that are used in the most causes for limp mode.

 Some common characteristics of limp mode could be:

 - Reduced Engine Power / Turbo boost shut off completely

 - Your Automatic Transmission is “stuck” in a gear/limited to max 3rd gear